 Michael returns to the table.
 Sollozzo begins to speak, now in fluent Sicilian.
 His tone is reassuring, but his face is menacing.
 “Al [Lettieri] was perfect,” Coppola says in the film’s DVD commentary, “such a strong villain for Michael to play against.”

 An elevated train screeches by, obscuring Sollozzo’s words.
 You also hear Michael’s heart pounding.
-Suddenly, he pushes back from the table, stands and fires.
+Suddenly, he pushes back from the table, stands, and fires.
 A pink mist sprays from Sollozzo as the bullet burns through his forehead.
 Michael then turns on the dirty cop, firing twice and killing McCluskey as he lifts a forkful of veal (“the best in the city”).

-In that moment, the young man whose father dreamed of him being a doctor or senator has become a cold-blooded executioner.
+At that moment, the young man whose father dreamed of him being a doctor or senator has become a cold-blooded executioner.
 The smartest of the Corleone sons has taken his first step toward becoming Don.

 The turning point for the plot was also a turning point for Pacino.
-Before this was filmed about a week into shooting, Paramount executives were displeased with what they saw from the young actor, and considered firing him.
+Before this was filmed about a week into shooting, Paramount executives were displeased with what they saw from the young actor and considered firing him.
 But his evolution in this scene—“kindly to menacing in a few minutes,” says Coppola—floored everyone involved in The Godfather.
 “Al really showed his stuff,” Coppola says.

 One more note: Pacino sprained his ankle fleeing the restaurant and missed the next three days of shooting.
 If you spot a cane in the background of other scenes, it’s the one he used between takes.

 DON’T FAIL TO NOTICE: The use of oranges as an omen of impending doom.
 There are six separate shots of oranges during The Godfather, and each time one of the characters in the scene winds up dead.
 See if you can spot all six.